How to Layer Your Products for the Most Effective Skincare Regimen

 Step 6: Spot Treatment

-When it comes to addressing unwanted visitors, you have two options: Moisturize first—using a light layer of product over the affected areas— before topping off with a blemish treatment, or apply the spot treatment first, then moisturize everywhere but the affected area.
+When it comes to addressing unwanted visitors, you have two options: Moisturize first—avoiding or using a light layer of product over the affected areas—before topping off with a blemish treatment, or apply the spot treatment first, then moisturize everywhere but the affected area.
 This will prevent any smearing and make sure your product gets where it needs to go.
 Depending on the size of the breakout area, one way may work better for you than the other.

 Step 7: Sunscreen